Sacagawea: Lewis and Clark Expedition

 In 1804, the Corps of Discovery reached a Mandan village, where Captains Meriwether Lewis and William Clark built Fort Mandan for wintering over in 1804–05.
 They interviewed several trappers who might be able to interpret or guide the expedition up the Missouri River in the springtime.
-Knowing they would need to communicate with the tribal nations who lived at the headwaters of the Missouri, they agreed to hire Toussaint Charbonneau, who claimed to speak several Native languages, and one of his wives, who spoke Shoshone.
+Knowing they would need to communicate with the tribal nations who lived at the headwaters of the Missouri River, they agreed to hire Toussaint Charbonneau in early winter of 1804, who claimed to speak several Native languages, and one of his wives, who spoke Shoshone.
 Sacajawea was pregnant with her first child at the time.

 On November 4, 1804, Clark recorded in his journal:

 Charbonneau and Sacagawea moved into the expedition's fort a week later.
 Clark later nicknamed her "Janey."
-Lewis recorded the birth of Jean Baptiste Charbonneau on February 11, 1805, noting that another of the party's interpreters administered crushed rattlesnake rattles in water to speed the delivery.
+Lewis observed her activities as part of his ethnographic report on Native people.
+She and her family traveled mostly in the co-captains' company, ate near or with them, and shared the same tent.
+Lewis recorded the birth of Jean Baptiste Charbonneau on February 11, 1805, noting that another of the party's interpreters administered crushed rattlesnake rattles in water to speed the delivery, which helped with the painful delivery.
 Clark and other members of the Corps nicknamed the boy "Pomp" or "Pompy."

-In April, the expedition left Fort Mandan and headed up the Missouri River in pirogues.
-They had to be poled against the current and sometimes pulled by crew along the riverbanks.
+In April 1805, the expedition left Fort Mandan and headed up the Missouri River in pirogues and Sacagawea carried young Jean Baptiste on her back in an Indian cradleboard.
+While heading up the Missouri River, they had to be poled against the current and sometimes pulled by crew along the riverbanks.
 On May 14, 1805, Sacagawea rescued items that had fallen out of a capsized boat, including the journals and records of Lewis and Clark.
 The corps commanders, who praised her quick action, named the Sacagawea River in her honor on May 20, 1805.
 By August 1805, the corps had located a Shoshone tribe and was attempting to trade for horses to cross the Rocky Mountains.
-They used Sacagawea to interpret and discovered that the tribe's leader, Cameahwait, was her brother.
+They used Sacagawea to interpret and discovered that the tribe's leader, Cameahwait, was her brother, though in the Shoshoni language cousin and brother are the same word.

 Lewis recorded their reunion in his journal: